dantetemplar/simplex/README.md

 poetry install
 ```

 The package `poetry` will automatically install dependencies for project.
+If it's not you can follow other instructions from [official website](https://python-poetry.org/docs/).

 ## Usage